-- 23 VAC 10-210-3050 provides that repair businesses must collect the tax on the parts, materials and supplies sold.
+23VAC10-210-3050 provides that repair businesses must collect the tax on the parts, materials and supplies sold.
 Repair labor is exempt only when separately stated.
-Replacement parts, materials and supplies which are transferred to the customer may be purchased exempt of the tax.
-However, the tax must be paid on equipment, tools and all other tangible personal property used in performing the repair work. - A. Sales: A motor vehicle dealer's auto repair shop sales are almost always accounted for separately.
+Repair and replacement parts may be purchased exempt of the tax for sale or resale, but the tax must be paid on equipment and tools.
+Tax must also be paid on any items of tangible personal property that are consumed by non-repairman employees or customers of the repair shop.
+Shop supplies may be purchased exempt of the tax as long as the repair business separately states shop supply charges on their customer invoices.

+A. Sales:

+A motor vehicle dealer's auto repair shop sales are almost always accounted for separately.
 Auto repair shop sales are usually divided into three areas: (1) the repair of vehicles for which the customer is responsible for payment, (2) warranty repairs for which the vehicle manufacturer, dealer or issuer of an extended warranty plan or vehicle service contract is responsible for payment and (3) internal repairs which include any work on the dealer's own vehicles or motor vehicles in the new and/or used inventories.
 Auto repair shops usually invoice their customers on repair orders (ROs).
 One repair order could conceivably include all three areas.
 In this instance, many dealers print separate repair orders for each area using the same repair order number.
 The customer usually only sees the price details for those items for which he pays.
-Repair orders usually have their own numbering sequence and are filed by number. - B. Exemption Certificates: Many customers can provide valid exemption certificates for vehicle repairs.
-The resale exemption is appropriate when another dealer or repair business has sublet work done on their customer's vehicle. - C. Repair and Fabrication Labor: Separately stated repair labor is exempt.
+Repair orders usually have their own numbering sequence and are filed by number.

+B. Exemption Certificates:

+Many customers can provide valid exemption certificates for vehicle repairs.
+The resale exemption is appropriate when another dealer or repairbusiness has sublet work done on their customer's vehicle.

+C. Repair and Fabrication Labor:

+Separately stated repair labor is exempt.
 If only one price is quoted which includes both parts and repair labor, then the retail sales tax will apply to the total charge.
 Verify that taxable fabrication labor is not being treated as exempt repair labor.
-This occurs most frequently in specialty repair shops where, for instance, instead of repairing an existing drive shaft, a new one is fabricated. - D. Coupon and Discount Programs: Most motor vehicle dealers offer coupon or other discount programs.
+This occurs most frequently in specialty repair shops where, for instance, instead of repairing an existing drive shaft, a new one is fabricated.

+D. Coupon and Discount Programs:

+Most motor vehicle dealers offer coupon or other discount programs.
 Often, the discount is credited to separately stated labor so there is no retail sales tax impact.
-If the offer is for a free service such as an oil change, then the dealer becomes responsible for
+If the offer is for a free service such as an oil change, then the dealer becomes responsible for consumer use tax on any supplies (oil, filter, shop supplies) withdrawn from an exempt resale inventory.